So many types of slime to choose from when you’re planning for the kids.

 You’ll find at least one slime-filled idea for every letter of the alphabet.
 Sometimes, more than one!

 Pick a letter and find your slime activity!
-This resource can come in handy when you’re looking for sensory activities to go along with a kindergarten or preschool theme.
+This resource can come in handy when you’re looking for sensory activities to go along with kindergarten or preschool themes.
 Or maybe you’re just looking to try something new with the kids.

 Apple Sparkle Slime – Sparkly apple slime perfect for an apple theme, or just because!
 Love that you can make it scented, too.

 Bee Slime – The addition of the bee, flower, and plain black buttons to bright yellow slime makes it perfect for an insect, flower, or spring theme.

 Bubbling Slime – This slime recipe blew me away when I first read about it.
 So cool, and my son loved how it was used with Star Wars.

 Butter Slime with Model Magic – Make a super stretchy version of butter slime that is silky smooth and such fun to explore.

 Candy Cane Slime – Make this slime around Christmas or Valentine’s Day.
 Pair it with one of these other candy cane activities if it’s around the winter holidays.
 Be sure to try the Fluffy Candy Cane Shaving Cream Slime, too!

 Chalkboard Slime – What’s even better than slime?
 Slime that you can use as a chalkboard, of course!

 Chocolate Stretchy Slime (pictured) – A slime that looks (and smells!) like gooey, melted chocolate.
 Wow!